New iPad Air 4 release date, price, specs and news

 iPad Air 4 outlook

 At $599, the iPad Air 4 is a notable $100 more than its predecessor, but Apple seems to have made it more than worth it.
-The much-faster A14 Bionic chip, super-bright Liquid Retina display should make for much improved performance in demanding apps and even better Netflix binge-watching.
+The much-faster A14 Bionic chip and super-bright Liquid Retina display should make for much improved performance in demanding apps and even better Netflix binge-watching.

-We can't wait to test it, so stay tuned to Tom's Guide for more details.
+We can't wait to test it, so stay tuned to Tom's Guide for our full iPad Air 4 review.